theheroGAC/Autoplugin/README.md

 NanospeedGamer(thank you big friend)
 # Translator:
 - NanospeedGamer/RY0M43CH1Z3N for translation in Spanish
-- SridentPSV for translation in French
+- SridentPSV/chronoss09 for translation in French